mwand/eopl3/README.md

 The code dates from 2009.
 It has now been updated and should run right out of the box on Racket version 5.3.6.

-To run any of the languages, run top.scm in any of the language directories (chapterN/*-lang).
+To run any of the languages, select "Choose language from source", and run top.scm in any of the language directories (chapterN/*-lang).

 The file test-all.rkt will go through and test all of the testable languages.